CIRCULAR SAVINGS PROGRAM.

 100% Organic Cotton

-We take pride in our transparency of our process and vision.
 100% Organic Pima is hard to find and, tbh, very expensive for us and for you.
 We're working on incorporating as much Organic Cotton as we can while keeping things affordable.
 In the meantime, we have some good news!
 Our fabric supplier is now Oeko-Tex Certified.
 That means every component of the fabric has been rigorously tested against a list of up to 350 toxic chemicals.

 elastic waistbands on your understuff

 We've already removed plastic and synthetic stretch from our fabrics.
 In our perfect world, elastic waistbands would be outlawed.
 Made of non-biodegradable synthetic polymers, elastics find their forever-home in landfills across the world.
 However, we've got some ideas on how to reuse these once they come back to us.
 In the meantime, we are currently on the hunt for a biodegradable alternative.

 We are continuously analyzing better ways to reduce our own carbon footprint.
 That means eco-optimizing everything AND the kitchen sink: development, production, packaging, operations, and shipping.